digabi/ytl-linux/README.md

 ## Building the image

+### Building the image locally

 The build script will download a Ubuntu installation ISO image and modify it so that it will boot by default to an autoinstall mode and download our install configuration.

-Just run

-    ./build-ytl-image

-which should result in a new ISO file "ytl-install-22.iso".
+The build script `build-ytl-image` can be executed with or without Docker.
+Both should give you a new ISO file `ytl-install-22.iso` which can be tested with instructions given below.

+ * Building with Docker: `make docker`
+ * Building on your bare OS: `./build-ytl-image`

-## GitHub automation
+### Building the image with GitHub automation

 Pushing a tag of the form 'v22.X' to the digabi/ytl-linux GitHub repository will trigger an action that automatically rebuilds the image